ldd69/Edinburgh-QFT/README.md

 course on Quantum Field Theory at the School of Physics and Astronomy in Edinburgh.

-All material is provisional, and subject to continuous revisions.
+All material is provisional, peppered with typos, and subject to continuous revisions.

 Have fun!